Layout

 Pitfalls

 Some argue that the Stage-Gate process is not agile.
-It is a sequential process that may struggle to respond to new information or new market conditions that crop up during the development process.
+It is a sequential process that may struggle to respond to new information or new market conditions that crop up during development.
 It may involve freezing the spec too early, thus missing out on emerging opportunities.

 Stage-Gate models may also entail too much management process, especially for smaller companies.
-Some companies may favor a lightweight process that has fewer check-ins and fewer formal deliverables.
+Some companies may favor a lightweight process with fewer check-ins and fewer formal deliverables.
 Some companies may allow good project management techniques to substitute for formal stages and gates.

 Also, some projects do not fit within the phases and gates structure.
 For example, an incremental improvement to a product may not require such formality.
-Also, blue sky, and startling innovations may prove hard to fit into the process.
-The business case may be difficult to make in a way that convinces decision-makers because the market for innovation has not yet matured.
+Also, blue skies and startling innovations may prove challenging to fit into the project process.
+The business case may be complex to make in a way that convinces decision-makers because the market for innovation has not yet matured.

 Agile in the Stage-Gate Process

-While some see Stage-Gate processes as so-called “waterfall” models, other approaches to phases and gates processes may be made compatible with Agile.
+While some see Stage-Gate processes as so-called “waterfall” models, other approaches to phases and gate processes may be compatible with Agile.

 We have helped teams to develop a hybrid approach where a process with stages and gates is designed to be compatible with Agile sprints.
 Teams may divide a long project into sprints and then nest the spirits within the phases of their Stage-Gate process.